Minorite Chronicle of Buda: Kristó Gyula's theory

 In contrast, he refers to those barons and prelates, who invited Wenceslaus to the Hungarian throne in 1301, as "men of great eminence", because "lest the free men of the kingdom should lose their freedom by accepting a king appointed by the Church [i.e. Charles]", which also proves the author's anti-papal sentiment.
 The chronicler felt sympathy for Wenceslaus.
 He mentions that John Hont-Pázmány, the Archbishop of Kalocsa crowned the Bohemian prince, because the archiepiscopal see of Esztergom was vacant, refusing the legitimacy of the pro-Angevin archbishop-elect Gregory Bicskei.
 According to Kristó, when the Minorite friar refers to the Buda heresy, the author deliberately does not mention the reason for the pope's excommunication, despite the fact that he lived locally.
 As a result of the radicalization of the events, the author already subordinates his political stance to his monastic status, and separates himself from the heretical churchmen.

 Kristó emphasized that despite his strong political ideology, the chronicler provides a realistic account in some cases.
-For instance, he narrates Ladislaus' victory over the Cumans (i.e. pagans) at the Lake Hód in 1282, where refers to the king he disliked as " brave Joshua".
+For instance, he narrates Ladislaus' victory over the Cumans (i.e. pagans) at the Lake Hód in 1282, where he refers to the king he disliked as "brave Joshua".
 He sees exactly the real political situation during the era of feudal anarchy and Interregnum.
 He mentions that many of the oligarchs (for instance, Matthew Csák and Amadeus Aba) supported the boy Charles "in word but not in deed".
 He even acknowledges that both Wenceslaus and Charles were rival monarchs without actual powers.
 In his last (191th) chapter, the chronicler deals with the next pretender Otto.
 Unlike Wenceslaus (who returned to Bohemia in 1304), Otto no longer enjoys the Franciscan friar's undivided sympathy.
 He emphasizes that Otto had to prove with large ceremonies that he was the "rightful king", but later he was imprisoned by Ladislaus Kán, and subsequently "was expelled" from the kingdom.
 In addition to these chapters, Kristó also argued that this author was responsible for the insertions to the 179th chapter, where narrates the legal disputes over the corpse of Béla IV between the Minorites of Esztergom and Archbishop Philip Türje after 1270.
 The historian considered this chronicler was the first direct continuator of Ákos' gesta and supervised and selected Simon's contributions.
 The author, however, inserted Simon's Hunnic story to the chronicle text without significant modifications.